-ESOUSA Holdings will not be required to purchase any shares of our common stock if such sale would result in the beneficial ownership of ESOUSA Holdings exceeding 4.99% of the then outstanding shares of our common stock.
-In addition, we will not issue any shares of our common stock under the Common Stock Purchase Agreement if such shares proposed to be issued and sold, when aggregated with all other shares of our common stock then owned beneficially (as calculated pursuant to Section 13(d) of the Exchange Act and Rule 13d-3 promulgated thereunder) by ESOUSA Holdings and its affiliates would result in the beneficial ownership by ESOUSA Holdings and its affiliates of more than 9.9% of the then outstanding shares of our common stock.
+Purchase Agreement.
+However, ESOUSA Holdings will not be required to purchase any shares of our common stock if such sale would result in the beneficial ownership of ESOUSA Holdings exceeding 4.99% of the then outstanding shares of our common stock.
+In addition, we will not issue any shares of our common stock under the Common Stock Purchase Agreement and the Warrant if such shares proposed to be issued and sold, when aggregated with all other shares of our common stock then owned beneficially (as calculated pursuant to Section 13(d) of the Exchange Act and Rule 13d-3 promulgated thereunder) by ESOUSA Holdings and its affiliates would result in the beneficial ownership by ESOUSA Holdings and its affiliates of more than 9.9% of the then outstanding shares of our common stock.

-We do not know what the purchase price for our common stock will be and therefore cannot be certain as to the number of shares we might issue to ESOUSA Holdings under the Common Stock Purchase Agreement.
-We have filed a registration statement with the SEC to register 1,321,032 shares of our common stock that will be issued or may be issuable to ESOUSA Holdings pursuant to the Common Stock Purchase Agreement, the Note and the Warrant.
-If all of such 1,321,032 shares of our common stock were issued and outstanding as of May 31, 2018, such shares would represent 17.4% of the total common stock outstanding.
-The 1,321,032 shares included in such registration statement represent 33.3% of the outstanding shares of common stock held by non-affiliates as of May 31, 2018.
+We intend to file a registration statement with the SEC to register 1,321,032 shares of our common stock that we currently intend to issue to ESOUSA Holdings pursuant to the Common Stock Purchase Agreement, which is the maximum number of shares that we anticipate that we will be permitted by the SEC to register with respect to the Common Stock Purchase Agreement.
+If we issued all of the 1,321,032 shares included in such registration statement to ESOUSA Holdings, we would exceed the Exchange Cap.
+The 1,321,032 shares included in such registration statement represent 33.3% of the outstanding shares of common stock held by non-affiliates as of June 30, 2018.
+If all of such 1,321,032 shares of our common stock were issued and outstanding as of June 30, 2018, such shares would represent 17.4% of the total common stock outstanding.
 If we choose to sell additional shares to ESOUSA Holdings under the Common Stock Purchase Agreement, we must first register for resale under the Securities Act any such additional shares.
-We may not file subsequent registration statements until the later of (1) 60 days after ESOUSA Holdings has resold substantially all of the shares covered by the registration statement described above and (2) six months after the effective date of that registration statement, unless the market value of our outstanding common stock held by non-affiliates increases to \$75 million.
+We may not file such subsequent registration statements until the later of (1) 60 days after ESOUSA Holdings has resold substantially all of the shares covered by the registration statement described above and (2) six months after the effective date of that registration statement, unless the market value of our outstanding common stock held by non-affiliates increases to \$75 million.
+If we file one or more additional registration statements and ultimately sell the entire maximum of \$5.0 million in shares under the Common Stock Purchase Agreement at a time when the trading price of our common stock equals the \$0.50 floor price, then it would result in us issuing an aggregate of approximately 11,428,571 shares under the Common Stock Purchase Agreement.